SIAM SHIPPING – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.

 The other tricky aspect of duty rates is the non-uniformity of the percentages.
 Like often in Thailand, standardization is rare when it comes to rules and regulations.
 What duty rate you will end up paying often varies from one postal or customs agent to another.
 It is totally normal to pay different duty rates for the exact same item.

 Finding bad stories about Thai customs is pretty much effortless.
-People report missing items or even items getting blocked or retained in customs for a long period of time.
+People report missing items or even items getting blocked or retained in customs for an extended period.
 You will also find stories of customs using a shipment as leverage to collect more duty, asking for a ransom.

 Most of the time, we will provide you a draft, an official document as follow: